Validating Quantum State Preparation Programs (Extended Version): Discussion: Efficiency, Scalability, and Utility

-On the other hand, developing state preparation programs in the start-of-the-art system might be painful, e.g., it is unlikely one can perform the test-driven development for implementing the programs in \Cref{fig:qiskit-data}, mainly because of a lack of proper validation facilities.
-As we can see in \Cref{fig:self-data}, Qiskit might not execute a single test for some small-size ($8$ qubits) programs, such as distinct element programs.
-The modular exponentiation program is executed for some small number settings, but is not executable in general because the Qiskit simulator adopts some special optimizations for components in Shor's algorithm.
-Executing a large-size program ($60$ qubits) is completely impossible; either the program is too large for IBM's Aer simulator to run at all, and the simulator errors out, or the circuit construction may take hours and still not be done.
+On the other hand, developing state preparation programs in the state-of-the-art system might be painful, e.g., it is unlikely one can perform test-driven development to implement the programs in \Cref{fig:qiskit-data}, mainly because of a lack of proper validation facilities.
+As we can see in \Cref{fig:self-data}, Qiskit might not execute a single test for some small-size ($8$ qubit) programs, such as distinct-element programs.
+The modular exponentiation program is executed for some small number settings, but is not executable in general because the Qiskit simulator applies special optimizations to components of Shor's algorithm.
+Executing a large program ($60$ qubits) is completely impossible; either the program is too large for IBM's Aer simulator to run at all, and the simulator errors out, or the circuit construction may take hours and still not be done.
 This indicates the difficulty of developing large-scale programs by conducting small-scale testing in Qiskit, not to mention the need to validate large datasets and coverage.
 Another key issue is that the high-level abstraction support in the state-of-the-art systems is not well provided.
-In Qiskit, we can only find the quantum addition operations, while the other arithmetic and comparison operations are missing.
+In Qiskit, we can only find quantum addition operations; the other arithmetic and comparison operations are missing.
 In fact, we implement these operations in Qiskit based on our implementation in QSV.

-\myparagraph{Scalability} To evaluate the QSV scalability, we not only compare the execution of small and large sizes against Qiskit but also another state-of-the-art quantum simulator, DDSim.
+\myparagraph{Scalability.} To evaluate the QSV's scalability, we not only compare its execution at small and large sizes with Qiskit but also with another state-of-the-art quantum simulator, DDSim.
 Here, we attempted to recreate (or find existing implementations of) the aforementioned programs on DDSim and Qiskit.
 We also performed PBT on our \pqasm implementations on systems of various sizes and verified the rigidity of our tests by mutating either the properties or the states and verifying that the tests failed.